huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 1. No attempt is made to support zone transfers {{?RFC5936}}, as these are not relevant to the stub to recursive resolver scenario.

-2. No attempt is made to evade potential blocking of DNS/QUIC traffic by middleboxes.
+2. No attempt is made to evade potential blocking of DNS over QUIC traffic by middleboxes.

 3. No attempt to support server initiated transactions, are these are not